willdurand/pino-devtools/README.md

 $ node your-app.js | pino-devtools
 ```

-`pino-devtools` automatically opens a page in your default browser (unless `--noOpen` is supplied).
+`pino-devtools` automatically opens a page in your default browser (unless `--no-open` is supplied).
 Open the devtools and you will see the logs coming from your application into the console tab.

 ### Options

 - `--host 127.0.0.1`: the host for the HTTP and web socket servers
 - `--port 3010`: the HTTP server port
-- `--noOpen`: do not automatically open the page in the browser
+- `--no-open`: do not automatically open the page in the browser

 Note: the web socket port is `port + 1`.